alesharay/kubernetes-vault/cka/0 - Core Concepts/12 - Declarative vs Imperative ✅.md

 - These all say specifically how to bring the <i><span style="color:#477bbe">infrastructure</span></i> to our needs

 - NOTE: The <b><span style="color:#d46644">imperative</span></b> approach will be useful during the <span style="color:#5c7e3e">certification exams</span> as we don't have to deal with YAML files
-	- However, they're limited in functionality and will require forming long and complex commands for advanced use-cases such as creating a [[6 - Multi-Container Pods|multi-container pods]] or [[9 - Deployments ✅|deployments]]
+	- However, they're limited in functionality and will require forming long and complex commands for advanced use-cases such as creating a [[6 - Multi-Container Pods ✅|multi-container pods]] or [[9 - Deployments ✅|deployments]]

 - <b><span style="color:#d46644">imperative</span></b> commands are run once and then forgotten
 	- They're only available in the session history of the user who ran the commands